-Speakers for this year's conference will include:
+Speakers for this year's conference included:

-Sir Muir Gray, CBE (Keynote Speaker)
+Sir Muir Gray CBE (Keynote Speaker)

 Director, The Optimal Ageing Programme